Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * a few Poor At, for which they roll with -2;
 * a Durability, which measure how much Stress they may take before breaking \(which doesn't mean dying, mind you\).

+Whenever there are at least two NPCs opposing the PCs, there are at least two ways to play the NPCs.
+They can be a **Passerbys** or a **Team**.
+Passerbys act independently from each other.
+For instance, in a combat situation, typically, each of them will attack one PC.
+By opposition, Teams work together.
+For instance, in a combat situation, the strongest will attack one of the PCs, while the others will run interference, Creating Advantages for their vanguard, until that one may strike at the PC.

+With the exact same group of NPCs, you will notice that Teams are much better at actually hurting the PCs than Passerbys.
+Deciding whether they do this is up to the GM.